ivanmoskalev/react-native-compressed-jsbundle/README.md

 `react-native-compressed-jsbundle` provides:

-- a script that automatically compresses your `.jsbundle` using the fast and compact Brotli algorithm;
+- A script that automatically compresses your `.jsbundle` using the fast and compact Brotli algorithm;
 - a custom `.jsbundle` loader that uncompresses the `.jsbundle` (at ~350MB/s) at app launch.
+The loader uses standard mechanisms for loading customization that React Native provides.

 ## Installation